kaflesudip/Tech-Events-Nepal/README.rst

-techeventsnepal
+Tech-Events-Nepal
 ==============================

-All tech events in Nepal
+All tech events in Nepal.
+A django project based on Pydanny's cookiecutter-django.
+Uses Postgres, Docker, Heroku and the most of the best practices for Django.

 LICENSE: BSD